Skip to main content

 When to adjust:

-• Standard timeout (10m): Default that works well for most infrastructure changes
+• Standard target (10m): Default that works well for most infrastructure changes

-• Longer timeouts (15-30m): For complex dependency graphs requiring comprehensive analysis
+• Longer targets (15-30m): For complex dependency graphs requiring comprehensive analysis

 • Valid range: 1 minute to 30 minutes

-Note: You can specify --blast-radius-max-time independently without setting --blast-radius-link-depth or --blast-radius-max-items.
-When you do this, your account's default settings will be used for link depth and max items, while only the time limit is customized.
+Note: You can specify --change-analysis-target-duration independently without setting --blast-radius-link-depth or --blast-radius-max-items.
+When you do this, your account's default settings will be used for link depth and max items, while only the target duration is customized.

 Combining parameters: